The Artemis II Mission (Updated)

 Artemis II Mission Specialist

 From London, Ontario, Jeremy Hansen is Artemis II’s only Canadian astronaut.
 He graduated from the Royal Military College of Canada with a degree in physics, where he conducted research on wide-field satellite tracking.
 He later served as a CF-18 fighter pilot, leading tactical formations.
 Although Artemis II will be his first spaceflight, Hansen has extensive experience in spaceflight simulations and extreme analog environments, including deep caves (ESA CAVES) and undersea laboratories (NASA NEEMO).
-He will become the first Canadian to fly to the Moon.
+He is the first non-American to fly around the Moon.

 SPACE LAUNCH SYSTEM (SLS)